The Safest and Most Dangerous Places in Long View, KY: Crime Maps and Statistics

 Is Long View, KY Safe?

-The B+ grade indicates that the rate of crime is lower than that of the average US city.
-Long View ranks in the 74th percentile for safety, meaning it is safer than 74% of cities but less safe than 26%.
-This analysis applies only to Long View's official city boundaries.
+The B+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Long View's combined rate is lower than the norm.
+Long View sits in the 74th percentile, ahead of 74% of cities and behind 26%.
+The grade covers only Long View's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Long View is 17.05 per 1,000 residents in the typical year.
-Long View Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in Long View varies by neighborhood - ranging from 1 in 18 in the west neighborhoods to 1 in 61 in the south.
+The overall crime rate in Long View is 17.05 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 18 in the west neighborhoods to 1 in 61 in the south.

-When looking at total crime counts (rather than per capita rates), the southeast parts of Long View, KY see the most incidents - about 11 per year.
-In contrast, the southwest part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of Long View, KY report the most crime, about 11 cases per year.
+The southwest part reports the fewest, around 0 per year.

 The Cost of Crime™ in Long View, KY

-The total projected cost of crime in Long View for 2025 is $204,755.
-This translates to approximately $299 per resident and $896 per household.
-On average, crime-related costs account for 0.7% of the median household income in Long View.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Long View for 2025 is $204,755, about $299 per resident and $896 per household.
+That equals 0.7% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.5%